PyWiFeS/pipeline/README.md

 # pipeline
 The Python data reduction pipeline for WiFeS

-## THIS IS ALL INFO FOR THE PIPELINE IN THE MAIN BRANCH
+## THIS IS ALL INFO FOR THE PIPELINE IN THE MASTER BRANCH

 ### July 2021: How is this code different from the main pyWiFeS repository?